-4. Broadly speaking, what effect do you think the protected bike lanes in the downtown have had on your customers?
-Base: all respondents, n=100 in tune of what we sell here." doing more walking and using your feet is more "In the business we are in, it's a wellness center, may get more customers, more exposure to the business due to cause they don't have to worry about paying for parking.
+^{4.} Broadly speaking, what effect do you think the protected bike lanes in the downtown have had on your customers?
+Base: all respondents, n=100 doing more walking and using your feet is more "In the business we are in, it's a wellness center, may get more customers, more exposure to the business due to cause they don't have to worry about paying for parking.
 We downtown shop at downtown businesses.
 They can shop longer I think they are a positive thing.
 I feel more people that bike